-- Students must stay in their seat while the bus is in motion.
+4. Students must stay in their seats while the bus is in motion.
 Students may not reserve seats.

-- Students must obey all rules listed in the "Behavior Code" section of this handbook while riding a school bus.
+10. Students must obey all rules listed in the Code of Conduct section of the K-12 Student & Parent Handbook while riding a school bus.

 In addition to the rules listed above, Georgia law prohibits students from committing the following acts while riding a school bus:

-- Using mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the driver??s operation of the bus.
+8. Using mirrors, lasers, flash cameras, or any other lights or reflective devices in a manner that might interfere with the driver's operation of the bus.

 Video/audio recorders are placed on school buses for the purpose of aiding supervision.
 Video/audio recordings may be used as evidence that misbehavior has taken place.

-School administrators will follow the Discipline Plan as outlined in the Elementary and Secondary Handbooks for Henry County Schools.
+School administrators will follow the Code of Conduct as outlined in the K-12 Student & Parent Handbook for Henry County Schools.